Gor Mahia F.C.: 2010s

 Gor Mahia started the 2012 season in high tempo after attending the traditional Nyanza tour to meet fans and recruit more players from the fanatical homeland.
-The tour itself was a gruelling 6-day affair where the team played 9 matches, winning 7 and drawing two.
+The tour itself was a gruelling six-day affair in which the team played nine matches, winning seven and drawing two.

-The club went on a signing spree in preparation for the 2012 CAF Confederation Cup, bringing in more than 10 players.
-Baldwin Ngwa and Ibrahim Kitawi rejoined the squad Soccer pundits and fans had cautiously termed this as one of the strongest squads ever in decades at the club.
+The club went on a signing spree in preparation for the 2012 CAF Confederation Cup, bringing in more than ten players.
+Baldwin Ngwa and Ibrahim Kitawi rejoined the squad.
+The squad was widely regarded as one of the club's strongest in years.
 However, this was not to be, as the club, despite a winning start against Thika United in the league on 12 February 2012, went on to lose 3–0 away to debutants Muhoroni Youth and 1–0 at home to Ferroviário de Maputo of Mozambique in the first hurdle of the Confederation Cup.
 These matches coupled with the Super Cup loss to Tusker and another league loss to Karuturi Sports led to the disbandment of the entire technical team led by Awono.
 Others shown the door included assistant coach Ken Odhiambo, team manager Jolawi Obondo, coach Julius Owino and fitness coach Zablon Otieno.

 The 2013 season saw Gor Mahia clinch their first league title in 18 years, under the leadership of goalkeeper Jerim Onyango and coach Bobby Williamson.
 On the way to a record 13th title, fans of the club popularised the phrase "Giniwasekao" around the country, which is Luo for "we have taken this thing".